UM-Fencing/UM-Fencing.github.io/content/join.md

 # What to Wear
 Normal gym attire is acceptable.
-Foil and sabre fencers usually wear shorts.
-Epee fencers must wear pants or knickers with socks for added protection since the legs are target area.
+All fencers must wear fencing pants or knickers with socks while fencing.

 # Dues
-Dues are paid per semester and cost $100 for returning members and $80 for first time members.
+Dues are paid per semester and cost \$100 for returning members and \$80 for first time members.
 They should be given to the Treasurer with three weeks of the start of the semester.
 Dues are nonrefundable.